 Craftsman Tabouret Table

-Made From Quarter Sawn White Oak and Black Walnut
+Made From Quarter Sawn White Oak with Black Walnut Accents

 After living In this home and having my workshop almost six years I was finally able to complete my first piece of furniture for the house.
 The table is called a tabouret.
 It’s my own design but is similar to tabouret tables made during the late 18th and early 19th centuries by people like Stickley and Limbert.
 They were designers and craftsman during the Craftsman or Arts and Crafts period of design.
 It is sometimes also referred to as Mission style.